OpenBB-finance/OpenBB/website/content/terminal/quickstart/installation/source.md

   ]
 ---

 This section guides you a long to install the OpenBB Terminal via Python.
 This installation type supports both Windows and Unix systems (Linux + MacOS).
-Before starting the installation process, make sure you the following pieces of software are installed.
+Before starting the installation process, make sure the following pieces of software are installed.

 <details><summary>Miniconda</summary>
 Miniconda is a Python environment and package manager.
 It is required for installing certain dependencies.